Workplace

 With the change in climate, water stress is becoming an important risk to consider.
 We have already implemented a number of initiatives to improve water efficiency across our developments achieving more than 50% reduction in water consumption compared to a typical build on The Forge, SE1 and n2, SW1.
 We recognise however that more needs to be done and we will be undertaking water-management assessments at assets under our operational control to identify opportunities to use water more efficiently.

 What we buy and where we buy it matters at every level of our supply chain - from the design team and main contractor to the operatives on site and our suppliers producing materials across the UK and abroad.
 To get it right, we take a thorough approach to sourcing sustainable materials.
-We’re committed to sourcing core construction products and materials responsibly.
-This includes environmental and ethical sourcing, health impacts, embodied carbon impacts and resource efficiency considerations.
-But supply chains in construction are often fragmented and transient.
-That’s why we’ve developed clear guidelines.

 As part of our transition to net zero, we’re focusing on lean design, using innovative construction methods and low-carbon materials.
 We include carbon consultants in the design team from the very start, to guide decisions on the most carbon-efficient solution and we account for the embodied carbon implications of design options.